Can you feed a dog cooked Brussels sprouts? How about raw Brussels sprouts? Learn everything you need to know about feeding your dog Brussels sprouts.

 BENEFITS OF FEEDING YOUR DOG BRUSSELS SPROUTS

-Brussels sprouts are a cruciferous vegetable (a category basically synonymous with health for both humans and dogs!) very rich in fiber and high in antioxidants.
+Brussels sprouts are part of the cruciferous vegetable family (a category basically synonymous with health for both humans and dogs!) with many nutritional benefits.
+They’re very rich in dietary fiber and high in antioxidants which fight free radicals.

 Wondering about other cruciferous vegetables safe for you dog to eat?